 17: Viper4Android

 ‘Viper4Android’ is an audio modification tool that provides you with untold amounts of control on just how your music sounds coming from these speakers, out of blue tooth devices, and out your headphones.
 It is sold with its audio driver, an equalizer, heaps of effects that allow you to control how your audio sounds, and a lot more.
 This is a complicated setup process, and you’ll have to go to the official XDA ribbon for downloads and instructions.
-However, this is nearly as good as it gets when it comes to audio modifications on Android.
+However, this is nearly as good as it gets for audio modifications on Android.

-18: Service
+18: Servicely

 Another app for frozen Android devices to manually select which app will undoubtedly be put to sleep if the display moves away.
 The free version will let you put the brakes on up to three apps.
 There are a couple of other perks as well, like the power to stop individual services rather than quitting an app altogether, but if you’ve got more than three apps to kill, you’re want to proceed Pro.